PowerNukkitX/PowerNukkitX/.github/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: The PowerNukkitX team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on the PowerNukkitX.